hercychang/prep-step-1/part2-first_program/your_first_program.md

 # Your First Program

 Ready to write your first Ruby program?
-Here goes!
-Type the following into the Repl.it shell and press enter:
+In the Repl.it file below (the white top section), you'll see we've written the code `puts "Hello, world"`.
+Type `puts "Hello, world"` for yourself in the Repl.it shell (the dark blue bottom section) and press enter.

 <iframe frameborder="0" width="100%" height="500px" src="https://repl.it/GD3i/2?lite=true"></iframe>

 If `Hello, world!` printed in your shell, then congratulations: you're already a programmer!
-(Ignore the line in the shell beginning with `=>`.
-You'll learn about it soon.)
-Let's think like a programmer by investigating this code's components and how they cooperate to make a program.
+Now let's think like a programmer by investigating this code's components and how they cooperate to make a program.
 A **program** is a sequence of instructions that a computer executes to perform a specific task ( in this case, printing `Hello, world`).